Hearing Aid Center in Thomasville

 Patient Care Coordinator

-Kay Vonier is a Patient Care Coordinator.
-Kay grew up in the small South Georgia town of Barwick with five siblings.
-She attended Barwick Elementary School where she enjoyed playing basketball, swimming, and roller skating.
-After graduating from Brooks County High School, she married Edward, moved to Thomas County, and six years later their daughter, Heather, was born.
+Kay Vonier grew up in the small town of Barwick, Georgia, where she was one of six siblings.
+She attended Barwick Elementary School and enjoyed an active childhood, playing basketball, swimming, and roller skating.
+After graduating from Brooks County High School, Kay married Edward and moved to Thomas County, where they later welcomed their daughter, Heather, six years later.

-Kay’s retirement was short-lived.
-She immediately began exercising her knowledge in customer service, phone etiquette, and sales with American Hearing Aid Center as the Patient Care Coordinator.
-She enjoys welcoming patients and getting to know each of them and their families personally.
-For her, it is a rewarding experience helping facilitate the journey to better hearing and providing ongoing support.
+However, Kay’s retirement didn’t last long.
+She soon put her expertise in customer service, phone etiquette, and sales to good use by joining American Hearing Aid Center as a Patient Care Coordinator.
+In this role, Kay enjoys getting to know patients and their families personally, providing a rewarding experience as she helps guide individuals toward better hearing and offers them continued support along the way.

 Edward Vonier